- Movie Reviews

 There is some infrequent coarse language in this movie, including:

 Ad Astra is a fantasy/science fiction movie set in the near future.
 Much of the dialogue is muted by the spacesuits and Roy narrates a lot of the story as it goes along.
 It is very slow moving and doesn’t have much of a plot.
-The movie mainly centres on the relationship between Roy and his missing father, therefore, it isn’t recommended for under 13’s and the violence and scary scenes render it unsuitable to 12.
+The movie mainly centres on the relationship between Roy and his missing father, therefore, it isn’t recommended for under 13’s and the violence and scary scenes render it unsuitable under 12.

 The main message from this movie is the need for a strong bond between parent and child.